 Archive for category Bulldog bits

 Student Haoran Yu from China caught the Rockets vs. Warriors basketball game on Thursday, February 20.
 The Warriors not just won, but won in style, providing a thrilling finish when the Warriors tied the game in the last three seconds.
 They went on to win 102-99.
-Below are some picture Haoran took at the game.
-You can find more of his pictures on our Flickr page.
+You can find his pictures on our Flickr page.

 Even if you’re stuck indoors studying, take a break to enjoy this beautiful weather.
 Yes, there is a drought in California so be sure to save on water when you’re at home, but let’s enjoy our golden winter!
 Here’s a website with a list of hikes near San Mateo.
 But this will be a great weekend to enjoy the coast.
 If you’ve only got a couple of hours, take Highway 92 west to Half Moon Bay.
 Once you get to Highway 1, turn left and drive for about 15 minutes until you spot the Ritz Carlton.
 There’s a beautiful beach area there to enjoy.
 Plus you can feel all fancy because you’re hanging out near the Ritz Carlton.
 If you’ve got more time, take the drive all the way down to Santa Cruz, then take Highway 17 back to 280 north.